adromero/frame-sync/README.md

 1. Click on any image in the gallery to open the detail modal
 2. In the **Allowed Devices** section, check/uncheck devices
 3. Click "Save Devices" to update which displays can access the image

+#### Rotating Images

+1. Click on any image in the gallery to open the detail modal
+2. Use the rotation buttons at the bottom of the modal:
+   - **↺ 90°** - Rotate counter-clockwise (left)
+   - **↻ 180°** - Flip upside down
+   - **↻ 90°** - Rotate clockwise (right)
+3. The image and thumbnail will update immediately
+4. Original image file is permanently rotated

 #### Setting Your Display Name